imvinayak32/namaste-js-notes/notes/season-1/lecture-12.md

     count++;
   }
 }
+console.log(count);
-console.log(count); // this will give referenceError as count can't be accessed.
-So now we are able to achieve hiding of data
+// this will give referenceError as count can't be accessed.
+// So, now we are able to achieve Data hiding

 ------------------------------------------------------------------